lilgast8/Startiflette/README.md

 There are 4 default environments:

 * `dev`: used for development, the targeted directory is `dev/`.
-* `preprod-local`: used to test prod in local, the targeted directory is `www/`.
+* `preprod-local`: used to test prod version in local, the targeted directory is `www/`.
-* `preprod`: used to test prod online, the targeted directory is `www/`.
+* `preprod`: used to test prod version online, the targeted directory is `www/`.
 * `prod`: used for production, the targeted directory is `www/`.

 You can add as many environments as you want.
-For development you can use the name you want.
-For `preprod-local`, `preprod` or `prod` you need to keep the prefix `preprod-local`, `preprod` or `prod` depends on which environment you want to set.
+You just need to keep the prefix `dev-`, `preprod-local-`, `preprod-` or `prod-` depends on which type of environment you want to set.